|

 had to be documented, for entry into the computer.
 MRP turned everyone – foremen, engineers,

-delays in production had a way of cascading in the MRP program, so that what
+production had a way of cascading in the MRP program, so that what was

 methods are collectively known as synchronous manufacturing methods